 If the box Default is checked, Grub will boot this entry by default.

-In the extra screen called Advanced, it is possible to choose the Video mode, an initrd file and a network profile, see Section 6.6, "Manage different network profiles", in the drop-down lists.
+In the extra screen called Advanced, it is possible to choose the Video mode, an initrd file and a Section 6.6, "Manage different network profiles" in the drop-down lists.